Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

      DeviceManagementSrvId : urn:ms-drs:enterpriseregistration.windows.net
 ```

-If the VM is AAD joined, try to login in with the Azure AD credentials again after a few minutes.
-If it's not AAD joined, attempt to re-install the VM extension or manually enroll the VM to AAD by following the steps in Edge: open Edge and click "Sign in to sync data", select "Work or school account", and then press OK on "Allow my organization to manage my device".
+If the VM is Microsoft Entra ID joined, try to login in with the Microsoft Entra ID credentials again after a few minutes.
+If it's not Microsoft Entra ID joined, attempt to re-install the VM extension or manually enroll the VM to Microsoft Entra ID by following the steps in Edge: open Edge and click "Sign in to sync data", select "Work or school account", and then press OK on "Allow my organization to manage my device".
 It takes a few minutes for the policies to be applied, device scanned and confirmed as secure to access corporate resources.
 You will know that the process is complete.